d-drake/playwright-testing/README.md

 ## Instructions

 This assignment has two questions as outlined below.
-When you are done, upload your assignment to our [application page](https://www.task-wolf.com/apply-qae):

 ### Question 1